-Cost of goods sold consists primarily of third-party manufacturing, distribution, certain overhead costs, and royalties on certain products.
+Cost of goods sold consists primarily of third-party manufacturing, distribution, royalties and certain overhead costs.
 On May 2, 2019, we settled a trade secret action brought by Amgen Inc. and Amgen USA Inc. (collectively "Amgen").
-As a result, cost of goods sold reflects a mid-single digit royalty on net product revenue, which began July 1, 2019 and continues for five years from then.
-Additionally, prior to March 1, 2024, we shared a percentage of gross profits on sales of Bioeg Licensed Products in the United States with Bioeg in the low- to mid-fifty percent range.
+As a result, cost of goods sold reflects a mid-single digit royalty on net product revenue, which began July 1, 2019 and continued until July 1, 2024.
+Additionally, until the CIMERLI Sale on March 1, 2024, we shared a percentage of gross profits on sales of CIMERLI in the United States with Bioeq in the low- to mid-fifty percent range.